DanielSantanaSilva/DanielSantanaSilva/README.md

-## Oi meu nome Daniel 👽💻
+ ## Hi my name is Daniel 👽💻

-- 🌱 Estudando TypeScript e React
+- 🌱 I’m currently learning TypeScript and React
-- 💬 Me pergunte ... qualquer coisa
+- 💬 Ask me ... about anything
-- ⚡ Mais sobre mim: ...
+- ⚡ More about me:
-  --> Eu gosto de video games 🎮, jiu-jitsu 🥋 e café ☕
+ I like jiu-jistu 🥋, video games🎮 and coffe ☕

 ##